Ekaterina Gordeeva: My Sergei: A Love Story

+In 1999, a Russian language edition was published, which included a foreword absent in the English edition.
+In it, Gordeeva reveals she was approached by an American agency to write the book.
+This resulted in it being written "for an American reader who needs a sentimental, tragic and romantic story" and, because of Swift's preconceived notions of Russia, with a tendency "of praising the West and underlining imperfections of Russia."

 A Letter for Daria

 The children's book A Letter for Daria was written by Gordeeva for her daughter.
 It is an autobiographical letter from mother to daughter about childhood memories, skating, differences between Russian and American culture and the importance of family.
 It includes several pictures from Gordeeva's personal collection.